John Ross (Cherokee chief)

 The problem of removal split the Cherokee Nation politically.
 Ross, backed by the vast majority, tried repeatedly to stop white political powers from forcing the nation to move.
 He led a faction that became known as the National Party.
 Twenty others, who came to believe that further resistance would be futile, wanted to seek the best settlement they could get and formed the "Treaty Party," or "Ridge Party," led by Major Ridge.
 Treaty Party negotiated with the United States and signed the Treaty of New Echota on December 29, 1835, which required the Cherokee to leave by 1838.
 Neither Chief Ross nor the national council ever approved this treaty, but the US government regarded it as valid.
-Ross and tens of thousands of traditional Cherokee people objected and voted against complying with an invalid treaty, which had been supported by a few hundred mostly assimilated Cherokee.
+The majority, about two-thirds of Cherokee people, followed the National Party and objected to and voted against complying with the Treaty of New Echota.